Tools and Materials

 Any fixer knows that moment when you're stuck needing that one tool for the job; be prepared for the moment before it hits with this sturdy metal spudger.
 This spudger is great for when iFixit opening tools and the standard spudger just aren't enough.
 However, this spudger is not ESD-safe, so only use it as a last resort.

 There are a number of different characteristics of screws that make them identifiable.
 The two that are easiest to refer to when writing your replacement guides are the head type (Phillips #00, T8 Torx, etc.) and the length.
 Measure the length of each screw in millimeters.
 Try to get the measurements as accurate as possible.
 This handy 6-inch ruler will do the job, but using the digital caliper found in the class toolkit is preferable and will give you measurements to the nearest .1 mm.

 It's easy to remember where one Phillips screw came from.
 It's not easy to remember where 15 Phillips screws of various lengths, seven T8 Torx screws, and three tri-wing screws came from.
 Using a magnetic mat can keep your screws and small parts in order for when it comes time to reassemble your device.

-Some tools may come in handy when working with specific devices, but are either less common or too big to fit into a student toolkit.
+Some tools may come in handy when working with specific devices, but they are either less common or too big to fit into a student toolkit.
 Therefore, each class will be given a class toolkit with the following specialty tools that you can check out from your instructor:

 The Marlin Screwdriver Set contains 5 fixed blade, precision tip Phillips screwdrivers—great for those hard-to-reach recessed screws.